georgesims21/githubTutorial/README.md

 #### Initializing a repository

-To track an existing code base by git:
+To track an existing code base by git (i.e if you have a directory you wish to start tracking with git):

 ```bash
 git init
 ```

-Which will track all the files within the current directory.
+Which will initialize the directory, you will need to add all of the files you wish to be tracked manually (see below).

-#### Stop tracking file(s)
+#### Stop tracking the directory

 ```bash
 rm -rf .git